 Prior to joining Elman Freiberg, Benjamin worked at Appellate Advocates, where he briefed and argued more than 40 appeals on behalf of indigent criminal defendants, and at Patterson Belknap Webb & Tyler LLP, where he spent nearly seven years and received a Pro Bono Publico award from the Legal Aid Society.
 He began his legal career as a law clerk to the Honorable Ronald Lee Gilman of the United States Court of Appeals for the Sixth Circuit.
+Benjamin recently argued a Fourth Amendment standing case in the New York Court of Appeals, New York’s highest court.

 - Helped obtain a $500-million settlement award on behalf of a major pharmaceutical company following a breach-of-contract arbitration hearing.